hossamnasser938/JavaScript-Essential-Training-Course-Documentation/11. Troubleshooting, validating, and minifying JavaScript/troubleshooting_validating_and_minifying_JavaScript.md

     * Tips on how to troubleshoot your code to catch problems earlier as soon as possible.

 ## Troubleshooting JavaScript
-* Tip: Whenever you encounter the error ` Unexpected SyntaxError: Unexpected end of input ` or ` Unexpected SyntaxError: Unexpected end of input ` , definitely you forgot to close parenthesis, curly braces, or square brackets.
+* Tip: Whenever you encounter the error ` Unexpected SyntaxError: Unexpected end of input ` or ` Unexpected SyntaxError: Unexpected end of function ` , definitely you forgot to close parenthesis, curly braces, or square brackets.
 For this type of error the code editor can help you by checking each parenthesis, curly brace, and square bracket is properly closed.
 If you get the cursor before or after the opening one or the closing one, the code editor highlights both.
 * The second debugging tool is color coding.
-Methods, variables, numbers, strings, keywords, categories have different colors.
+Methods, variables, numbers, strings, keywords, different categories have different colors.

 ## Send troubleshooting info to the console
 * ` console.log() ` is not the only function that you can use to output something on the console.
 Actually there are a bunch of methods there.
 The most useful two of them are: